syncfusion-content/asp.net-core-docs/aspnet-core/PivotClient/Exporting.md

 ### Exporting complete data on Paging

-You can export the complete data when Paging option is enabled by setting the `enable-complete-data-export` property as true.
-It supports in all kind of available exporting formats in PivotClient.
+When paging is enabled, you can export the complete data by enabling the `enable-complete-data-export` property.
+It is supported for all kinds of exporting formats available in PivotClient.

 {% highlight CSHTML %}